Core Idea

 Related Concepts

-- Stateless-Choreography - Choreography variant that reconstructs state on-demand rather than storing it
+- Stateless-Choreography - Reconstructs state on-demand

-- Fault-Tolerance - Workflow state enables recovery from failures and service restarts
+- Fault-Tolerance - Workflow state enables recovery from failures

 - Distributed-Transactions - Coordination requires explicit state management